tramwayjs/router/README.md

 3. Authentication policies that allow for multiple strategies to be used and interchanged without needing the logic throughout the code. and so much more.
 4. Swappable router strategies that keep your app consistent no matter which solution you use, server or server-less.
+5. Includes `http-status-codes` to have status code enums.

 # Installation:
 1. `npm install tramway-core-router`